adobe-apiplatform/user-sync.py/en/user-manual/advanced_configuration.md

 This means that sync to an ESM target should use the underlying type.
 Just set the `user_identity_type` as intended in `user-sync-config.yml` (typically `enterpriseID` or `federatedID`).

+**Note:** The config option `uses_business_id` is deprecated.
+Leaving it enabled will not currently have an adverse impact.
+However, the option will be removed in a future release.
+When this happens the Sync Tool will throw an error when the option is enabled.

 ### User Exclusion Caveat

 Unlike USM, an ESM Admin Console does not provide a choice of identity type for new users.
 If a new user is on a claimed domain, then it is automatically linked to an enterprise or federated ID (a new account is created in the directory if needed).